 After a busy few days building up stock I'm finally able to add these Silver Ogham earrings to the Claddagh Design shop.
 They are made to match our Silver Ogham Necklace and are the first of many in our new earring collection.

+If you would like to purchase our Silver Ogham Earrings, click the link to view them in our store.
 Here are a few pictures that I took in the workshop of me making these earrings.

 As always I began by sketching the designs.
 While I had the overall shape from the Ogham pendant I had to decide how I wanted the earrings to hang.
 Once I had the design sorted I went about cutting out the shape by hand.
 I had to smooth the rough edges and remove any sharp edges left from the cutting.